-- 1. Showmanship classes will be held in Dairy, Beef, Dairy Beef, Sheep, Swine, Goats, Rabbits, Poultry, Horses, and Dogs.
+- Showmanship classes will be held in Dairy, Beef, Dairy Beef, Sheep, Swine, Goats, Rabbits, Poultry, Horses, and Dogs.
 (Horse & Dog Showmanship rules are listed elsewhere). - 2.
-These classes will consist entirely of female animals & animals shown in market classes, with exception of poultry, rabbits, horses, and dogs.
+These classes will consist entirely of female animals & animals shown in market classes, with exception of poultry, rabbits, horses, and dogs. - The Jr. Fair Coordinator reserves the right to split showmanship classes as necessary, based on size. - 4.
+All animals shown in showmanship must be entered in a project class.

-- 3. The Jr. Fair Coordinator reserves the right to split showmanship classes as necessary, based on size. - 4.
-All animals shown in showmanship must be entered in a project class. - 5.
-Jr. Fair members exhibiting animal projects will be requested to participate in these classes according to age groups. - 6.
+- Jr. Fair members exhibiting animal projects will be requested to participate in these classes according to age groups. - 6.
 Each contestant must fit and show his/her own animal, but during the course of the contest, may be asked by the judge to show another member's animal. - 7.
 Showmanship is based on: - (A.) Appearance of the animal and equipment used to show the animal - (B.) Ability to properly pose the animal - (C.) Ability to move as directed by the judge - (D.) Knowledge of the specie - Exhibitor dress during all shows, classes, and sales shall be neat, clean, and respectable.
 Dresses or shirts must have sleeves.
 No shorts, tube tops, tank tops, halter tops, sheer clothing, sunglasses, or hats.
 Skirts must be fingertip length.
 Exception hats are permitted in horse classes. - 9.
 It is recommended that white clothes be worn for dairy, dairy goats, rabbits, and poultry. - 10.
-Age classification will be as follows: - (A.) Novice Showmanship for all members 11 years and younger as of the day of the contest and who have not previously shown in that species' classes at the Carroll County Junior Fair. - (B.) Junior Showmanship for all members 11 years and younger as of the day of the contest and who have previously shown in that species' classes at the Carroll County Junior Fair. - (C.) Intermediate Showmanship for all members 12-14 years of age as of the day of the contest. - (D.) Senior Showmanship for all members 15 years of age and over as of the day of the contest. - (E.) Horse Showman ages are listed elsewhere. - (F.) Dog Showman ages are the same as Large & Small Animal. - 11.
-When an exhibitor wins their respective showmanship age class for a given specie, they will advance to the next age bracket.
-They will remain in this class until they either age out or win that class, in which case they will advance to the next class.
-When an exhibitor wins Senior Showmanship, they will then advance directly to the Showman of Showmen class in subsequent years, and will not show again in Senior Showmanship.
+Age classification will be as follows: - (A.) Novice Showmanship for all members 11 years and younger as of January 1st and who have not previously shown in that species' classes at the Carroll County Junior Fair. - (B.) Junior Showmanship for all members 11 years and younger as of January 1st and who have previously shown in that species' classes at the Carroll County Junior Fair. - (C.) Intermediate Showmanship for all members 12-14 years of age as of January 1st plus previous year's first place Junior winner. - (D.) Senior Showmanship for all members 15 years of age and over as of January 1st plus previous year's first place Intermediate winner - (E.) Horse Showman ages are listed elsewhere. - (F.) Dog Showman ages are the same as Large & Small Animal. - 11.
+Once an exhibitor has been declared a winner in a division, they must compete in the next age division the following year and thereafter regardless of their age.
+Senior winners remain in Senior.
 This excludes dog and equine exhibitors. - 12.
-Showmanship Awards: - (A.) An award will be awarded to the winner of all showmanship classes. - (B.) Rosettes will be awarded to the winner of each class.
+Showmanship Awards: - (A.) An award will be awarded to the winner of all showmanship classes. - (B.) Rosettes will be awarded to the winner of each class. - (C.) Premiums will be as follows for all showmanship classes, except Super Showmanship.
+Showman of Showmen ... \$25.00 Third\$3.00